Eastbrook Weather Policy

 Weather conditions are both variable and extreme in Indiana.
 Concrete rules do not exist for making decisions regarding variable and extreme weather, but these guidelines will serve as a reference for the Eastbrook Community Schools Corporation (ECSC).

-– ECSC believes all parents are committed to keeping children safe and these parents will dress their children appropriately for the weather when sending the children to school.
+ECSC believes all parents/guardians are committed to keeping children safe and parents/guardians will dress their children appropriately for the weather when sending the children to school.

-– ECSC respects a parent’s determination regarding their child’s attendance at school during inclement weather.
-If school is open, or delayed, because of inclement weather, the school will respect the parent’s decision to keep their child at home.
-Parents are expected to contact the school and inform school officials of their determination.
+ECSC respects a parent/guardian’s determination regarding their child’s attendance at school during inclement weather.
+If school is open, or delayed, because of inclement weather, the school will respect the decision to keep their child at home.
+Parents/guardians are expected to contact the school and inform school officials of their determination.
 The student will be counted as absent, per state code, and students will be given an opportunity to complete their academic work in the same manner as an excused absence from school.

-Automated phone messages through Skyward/Skylert are sent within 15 minutes of a delay and/or cancellation decision to all contacts that are provided to the district.
-To adjust how you are being contacted please login to Skyward Family Access and click on the Skylert tab to edit your information and preferences (Skylert Guide).
-You may also call the school office to update information.
+Automated phone messages through ParentSquare are sent within 15 minutes of a delay and/or cancellation decision to all contacts that are provided to the district.
+To adjust how you are being contacted please login to ParentSquare to see what phone number you have on file.
+If you require a change, please call the school office to update information.

 Additional media outlets are also contacted: